 3. In his analysis of grammatical rules and classification, Al-Jalal emphasized the importance of meaning.

-The researcher also proposed several recommendations, including:
+The researcher also suggested several recommendations, including:

 2. A comparative analysis between Al-Jalal’s commentary on Al-Kashaf and other Yemeni heritage works related to Al-Kashaf—such as commentaries, annotations, or refinements—to illustrate the unique Yemeni perspective in its engagement with Al-Zamakhshari’s interpretation.